Are you planning on heading out to the beach this summer to get your tan on and cool off in the ocean?

 SPF doesn’t consider UVA protection

-Keeping the previous tips on how to choose a sunscreen product in mind, the following are five sunscreens that use healthy ingredients, that are effective at blocking UV rays, and that aren’t toxic to marine life.
+Keeping the previous tips on how to choose a sunscreen product in mind, the following are some of the best sunscreens that use healthy ingredients, that are effective at blocking UV rays, and that aren’t toxic to marine life.

 Babo Botanicals Clear Zinc Sunscreen is free of octinoxate, oxybenzone or any other harmful chemicals and therefore safe and reef-friendly.
 It is formulated with 19 percent non-nano zinc oxide.
 This sunscreen is cruelty-free, soy-free and dairy-free, not to mention completely vegan.